Call for Applications to Serve on the Independent Citizens Oversight Committee

 - Publish an annual report of its findings, which will be posted on the Authority’s website.

-The Oversight Committee will work independently of the Advisory Committee of the Authority, providing a completely independent annual analysis of the work of the Authority, focused on the Authority’s expenditures and finances and on the Authority’s conformance with the requirements of Measure AA.
+The Committee will work independently from the Advisory Committee of the Authority, providing a completely independent annual analysis of the work of the Authority, focused on the Authority’s expenditures and finances and on the Authority’s conformance with the requirements of Measure AA.

-The Oversight Committee will meet at least twice each year: once to discuss and make initial comments on the Authority’s annual reports and any financial documents, such as financial audits or reports; and a second time to discuss, amend, and adopt its findings to the Authority, in the form of a written report.
+The Committee will meet three times each year: once to discuss and make initial comments on the Authority’s annual reports and any financial documents such as financial audits or reports; a second time to discuss and review draft findings; and a third time to review and adopt its findings to provide to the Authority, in the form of a written report.

-Subject Matter Expertise: Each member of the Independent Citizens Oversight Committee must possess expertise in one or more of the following subject matters:
+Subject Matter Expertise: Each member of the Committee must possess expertise in one or more of the following subject matters:

 - Water quality,